 1) Material weakness(es) identified?
-None Noted
+None Reported

-2) Significant deficiencies identified?
-Yes
+2) Significant deficiencies identified that are not considered to be material weaknesses?
+None Reported

-Any audit findings disclosed that are required to be reported in accordance with New Jersey OMB Circular 04-04 and/or 15-08?
+Any audit findings disclosed that are required to be reported in accordance With New Jersey OMB Circular Letter 15-08